CodeVerse-GP/usage-statistics/plugins/usage-statistics/README.md

 # usage-statistics

 Welcome to the `usage-statistics` plugin.
-This Backstage plugin helps you understand how templates are being used across your organization by surfacing metrics and trends from scaffolder task history.
+This Backstage plugin helps you understand how templates are being used across your organization by surfacing metrics and trends from scaffolder task history, directly within the template entity view.

 ## Components

 ### TemplateUsageSummaryCard

-Provides a quick overview of template usage statistics in an easy-to-read card format.
+Provides a quick overview of template usage statistics in an easy-to-read card format, directly within the template entity view.

 **Features:**